Indiana Motorists: Here are 11 Simple Rules for Driving That So Many People Seem to Ignore

-Driving a vehicle isn't terribly difficult once you get the hang of it, but it seems many of us here in Evansville complicate things by doing, or in some cases not doing, things that throws the whole flow out of whack.
+Driving a vehicle isn't terribly difficult once you get the hang of it, but it seems many of us here in Indiana (Evansville especially) complicate things by doing, or in some cases not doing, things that throw the whole flow out of whack.

 With that said, let's dive in so we can all get to where we need to be safely, and without wanting to kill each other.

 Side note: If you're reading this list while driving, you're part of the problem.

 This is one I have noticed for years, and only seems to be an issue on the stretch of Diamond Avenue between Fulton and St. Joe.
 As you can see in the Google Map photo above, the speed limit on this stretch is 55 miles per hour.
 Not 50, not 45, 55!
 Why the drivers I get stuck behind struggle with this, I don't know, but if you find yourself on this stretch of road, go ahead and push that gas pedal down a little more, it's OK.

 There are drivers in this city that for whatever reason seem to make a conscious effort to drive five to ten miles BELOW the speed limit no matter where they go.
 If you're too afraid to push your car up to a whopping 35 to 45 miles an hour, maybe you should take the bus.